-Wendi Schneider is an American artist widely known for her ongoing series of hand gilded photographs – States of Grace.
+Wendi Schneider is an American artist based in Denver, CO, widely known for her ongoing series of hand gilded photographs – States of Grace.
 Drawn to the serenity and transcendence she finds in the sinuous elegance of organic forms, she creates illuminated impressions of vanishing beauty in the natural world.
 Layering color, texture, and gold leaf, Schneider’s process creates ephemeral illusions that seemingly dance on the paper’s surface amidst reflections of light on precious metals, creating a synthesis of technique and subject.

 Born in Memphis, TN in 1955, Schneider grew up in a family of several generations of artists, later studying Art History and Painting at Stephens College and Newcomb College at Tulane University.
 Her interest in photography germinated in the early 1980s when using a camera to reference models for her oil paintings.
 Mesmerized by the possibilities of the photographic art form and the alchemy of the darkroom, yet missing the sensuousness of oils, Schneider began to layer oils on her photographs to manipulate the boundaries between the real and the imagined.
 This process laid the groundwork for the unique layering and gilding that later became the foundation of States of Grace.